ism-dme/Original-Score-Order/README.md

 <hr>

-The Digital Moz a transformation tool has been developed to convert a standard score order into the original score order.
+DME has developed a tool that transforms the standard score order to the original score order.
 The process consists of the following steps:

 2. Replacing the `<scoreDef>` element and reordering the staves.
 3. Splitting oboe parts.